 I love it good job.
 I love fantasy/sci fi

-almost 5 years ago Gabby Paige said:
+about 5 years ago Gabby Paige said:

 This is extremely intense.
 I really would like to read more.
 I love how you transitioned from the dream into reality.

-almost 5 years ago dragonlover_samantha said:
+about 5 years ago dragonlover_samantha said:

 ~Swap for I Am Also~